mrsteve0924/Bitcoin-Core/README.md

 # bitcoind
-using bitcoin-cli commands in a script to get useful information
+using bitcoin-cli commands in bash scripts to get useful information